aiverify-foundation/aiverify-developer-tools/docs/plugins/widget/Widget.md

 ### Widget Property Schema

 The widget properties allows widget developers to define properties that affects the look and/or behaviour of the widget.
 Example of properties are color, textual information, etc. Each property should have a default value that is used if the property has no input.
-The template designers can change the properties of a widget by right clicking the widget in the canvas page to bring up the propery dialog.
+The template designers can change the properties of a widget by right clicking the widget in the canvas page to bring up the property dialog.
 Each property value can be a string input or selected from the canvas *Global Properties*.

 | Propreties | Type | Required | Description |
 | ---------- | ---- | -------- | ----------- |